All Episodes

 And he is the most powerful power in the mind, except for the machine.

-And the machine is Beradur, the Tower of Beradur, where the eye is, and Sauron is artificial intelligence.
+And the machine is Beradur, the tower of Baradur, where the eye is.

 Wow.

-And then when Tolkien, now these Gandalf the White, he's no longer Gandalf the Grey, he's no longer in doubt.
+And then when Tolkien, now these Gandalf the White, he's no longer Gandalf the Gray.

-He takes ownership of Shadow Facts, this mighty fast, swift horse.
+He takes ownership of Shadow Facts, this mighty, fast, swift horse.

 Shadow Fact is a spirit of decisiveness.

-Gandalf is not indecise anymore.
+Gandalf is not indecisive anymore.

 He knows exactly what he has to do.

-He knows exactly where he has to be, and he's got to get there right now.
+He knows exactly where he has to be.

 And that's Shadow Facts.